Marcofdoom/devopsproject/README.md

 ```
 ### Server
 #### application.properties
-The application.properties file details the port of the server.
+The application.properties file details the port of the server as well as defining urls that are used in the business logic layer in the spring boot application (AccountService.java).

+From here, the server can communicate to each of the three microservices using the end points that they expose which are mentioned under the Numgen, Texgen and Prizegen sections below.
 ```
 ...
 server.port=8084